 While 90% of business-to-business (B2B) leaders recognize the importance of customer support, fewer than 25% of companies excel at helping their customers.
 It’s a concerning statistic as B2B markets thrive off long-term relationships with their clients.

 Phone calls are a vital component of any B2B customer support strategy, as it’s often the fastest way to resolve problems.
-Here’s a blueprint to improve your customer experience process by leveraging the three key tactics to every successful B2B call.
+Here’s a blueprint to improve your customer experience process by leveraging the three key tactics to every successful B2B customer support call.

 1. Providing Personalized Support